Boyacá Department

-Origin of the name
+Etymology

 The word Boyacá derived from the Chibcha word "Bojacá" which means "Near the cacique", or "Region of the royal mantle".

 History

 The territory of present-day Boyaca was during the Pre-Columbian time the domain of the Muisca indigenous peoples.
 The Muisca under the chiefdom of the zaque of Hunza lived mainly by agriculture and mining gold and emeralds.

 The first European to discover the area was the Spaniard Gonzalo Jiménez de Quesada who conquered the northern Muisca living in the area led by last zaque Aquiminzaque and distributed the land in encomiendas and forced the indigenous people to work for him.

 In 1539, Gonzalo Suárez Rendón, a Spanish conquistador, founded the city of Tunja and other sites where the indigenous people previously had their villages.
 Tunja became one of the main political and economic centers for the Spanish during the Viceroyalty of New Granada.

 During the 19th century, Boyacá was battleground for numerous confrontations between the royalist and patriot armies led by Simón Bolívar during the Spanish colonies' war of independence from Spain.
 Two of the most decisive battles were the Battle of Boyacá and the Battle of Vargas Swamp (1819) won by the patriot forces against the royalists.
 In 1824 Gran Colombia created the Boyacá Department (Gran Colombia).

 After the creation of the Granadine Confederation by 1858 the territory of now Boyaca became the Sovereign State of Boyacá.
-It was later rearranged in territory and administration and renamed as "Department of Boyaca" after a series of civil wars like the Colombian Civil War (1860-1862) and the Thousand Days War that struggled over a centralist or federalist system and political instability that changed to many constitutions (such as the Constitution of 1886), Boyaca finally acquired its current definition as territory.
+It was later rearranged in territory and administration and renamed as "Department of Boyaca" after a series of civil wars like the Colombian Civil War (1860–1862) and the Thousand Days War that struggled over a centralist or federalist system and political instability that changed to many constitutions (such as the Constitution of 1886), Boyaca finally acquired its current definition as territory.